ERS Trustee Elections and Appointments

 - designing plans for health care and pharmacy benefits,

 - selecting third-party administrators of health insurance and other benefit programs and

-- authorizing new programs such as vision insurance.
+- authorizing new programs.

 The Board also manages the Texa$averSM 401(k) / 457 Program and oversees the ERS Retirement Trust Fund, which invests state, agency and member pension contributions.